Difference Between SIP and Mutual Fund Explained

 Also Read: Guide to Aggressive Hybrid Mutual Fund

 The confusion around what the difference is between mutual funds and SIP usually occurs because SIP is often used with mutual funds, but it is not the fund itself.
+Mutual funds are investment instruments that operate within the broader securities market.

 What is SIP (Systematic Investment Plan)?

-SIPs are popular because they support discipline, spread entry points across market cycles, and can feel more affordable when you invest from salary cash flow.
 For anyone asking whether SIP and mutual funds are the same, the takeaway is that they are not.
-SIP is rather a route to invest in mutual funds, is beginner-friendly, builds discipline, fits your monthly cash flow, and keeps you consistent.You can also use our SIP calculator tool to calculate potential returns to better plan your investments.
+SIP is a route to invest in mutual funds, is beginner-friendly, builds discipline, fits your monthly cash flow, and keeps you consistent.
+You can also use our SIP calculator tool to estimate potential returns to better plan your investments.

 Difference Between SIP and Mutual Fund (SIP vs MF)